-There are many issues surrounding the issue of homosexuality (whether it is natural, whether it matters if it is natural, etc.), but here the only issue I wish to discuss is what the Bible has to say about homosexual activity – specifically with regard to its ethical status.
+There are many issues surrounding the issue of homosexuality (whether it is natural, whether it matters if it is natural, etc.), but here the only issue I wish to discuss is what the Bible has to say about the ethical status of homosexual activity (as opposed to “orientation”).
 (For information on scientific and social studies I recommend researching organizations such as NARTH that deal with such things).

 What the Bible has to say concerning any topic is important if for no other reason than that for many people around the world, the Christian Scriptures are their primary source for morality.
 With regard to the issue of homosexuality, however, the issue might seem unclear.
 Many Christians seem to vary from complete acceptance to complete judgment, relegating all homosexuals to hell without question (a variance which is typical, mutatis mutandis, of people in general – see LINK).
 Both positions are easier to maintain when we keep a professional distance.
 But we need to be careful not to, as Wilkens and Thorsen put it, reduce homosexuality to depersonalized abstractions – for this only alienates persons with homosexual tendencies, as well as those who love them (as we Christians should have in the first place).